Matt Lubicky

 My favorite area of study is… cetacean behavior

-Emily Shopland is joining us for her 5th summer as a teaching staff member but she is no stranger to AIO.
-She (and her brother) have been students in the program, too.
-Emily received her B.A. in Elementary Education and Biology from the University of Rhode Island and then started her teaching career at the Compass School before moving into her own classroom of 5th and 6th grade students to teach Math and Science at the Danville School in Vermont.
-After a lifetime in Vermont, Emily moved to Maine where she teaches 5th grade at Alfred Elementary School in Sanford.
-She spent four summers at W. Alton Jones Environmental Education Center in Rhode Island as an outdoor science educator.
-Emily is looking forward to returning to AIO and sharing her love of the ocean and our program to a new generation of students.
+Emily Shopland joins us for her 7th summer as one of our Oceanography Teachers.
+Emily is no stranger to AIO: She (and her brother) have been students in the program!
+Emily received her B.A. in Elementary Education and Biology from the University of Rhode Island and then started her teaching career at the Compass School before moving into her own classroom of 5th– and 6th-Grade students to teach Math and Science at the Danville School in Vermont.
+After a lifetime in Vermont, Emily moved to Maine where she currently teaches 5th-Grade at Alfred Elementary School in Sanford.
+She also spent four summers at W. Alton Jones Environmental Education Center as an outdoor science educator.
+Emily is looking forward to returning to AIO and sharing her love of the ocean and our program to students.
 Welcome back, Emily!

 Akiva Garfield